-Trent Baltzell enters his second season at the helm of the Assumption Cross Country & Track and Field program in 2018 after leading it to one of the best years in program history during 2017-18.
+Trent Baltzell enters his third season at the helm of the Assumption Cross Country & Track and Field program in 2019 after leading it to one of the best years in program history during 2018-19.
 He took over the program after serving as an assistant coach the prior two years, working primarily with the program’s jumpers, throwers and multi events athletes.

 Baltzell oversaw women's cross country reach its second consecutive NCAA Championships by winning the program's first East Regional Title in 2017.
 For his efforts he was honored as the USTFCCCA East Region Coach of the Year.
 He also had a school-record five student-athletes named All-Region.
 In track and field, both men's and women's programs set or matched the best finishes in program history.
 The men took fifth in the Indoor Championships and then placed sixth in the Outdoor Championships.
 The women, meanwhile, took fourth at the Indoor Championships and then a school-record third at the NE10 Outdoor Championships.

 Individually, Baltzell produced a pair of All-Americans last year, including the first First-Team All-American in program history in Antonia Pagliuca.
 Assumption had 26 All-Region honorees over the course of the indoor and outdoor track seasons, as well as seven NE10 Champions.
 The men's track program broke 15 school records over the course of the year while the women shattered 26 school records between indoor and outdoor.

 In his final year as an assistant, Baltzell helped the men's and women's programs recorded program-best finishes in both the NE10 Indoor and Outdoor Championships, highlighted by a sixth place finish for the men in outdoor while the women took third in outdoor.
 Both teams had more student-athletes score points than in any previous NE10 Championships, showcasing the program's depth of talent.